 The San Pasqual/Hodges Basin is an agricultural basin owned by the City of San Diego.
-The downstream portion (Hodges) has increasing groundwater salinity, though the upstream portion

-(San Pasqual) remains fairly high quality.
+The downstream portion (Hodges) has increasing groundwater salinity, though the upstream portion (San Pasqual) remains fairly high quality.
 The City of San Diego is considering the San Pasqual/Hodges Basin for potential future water supply, making it a Tier A basin.
-The City of San Diego Public Utilities Department is currently developing a preliminary SNMP for the San Pasqual portion of the basin.
-This preliminary SNMP will include a detailed outline for review and input from the City.
-The City of San Diego will also develop a preliminary salt and nutrient loading analytical tool.
-They will conduct a consumptive use analysis, build a soil moisture budget that will include groundwater recharge and irrigation pumping analysis, and develop a summary of the basin salt and nutrient budget data.
-All of this work will be rolled up into a summary of preliminary results, which may be used for future development of a final SNMP.
+The City of San Diego Public Utilities Department completed a SNMP for the San Pasqual portion of the basin in 2014 (City of San Diego, 2014).
+The City of San Diego also developed a preliminary salt and nutrient loading analytical tool.
+They conducted a consumptive use analysis, built a soil moisture budget that included groundwater recharge and irrigation pumping analysis, and developed a summary of the basin salt and nutrient budget data.
+All of this work was rolled up into a summary of preliminary results, which was used for development of the final SNMP.

 Santa Luz golf course in the San Dieguito Watershed uses recycled water for irrigation and water features.

 Source: Jeff Pasek, City of San Diego

-To date, the City of San Diego has completed a draft SNMP that includes initial basin characterization, the identification of salinity/nutrient sources, and identified the need for additional supplemental monitoring of well, surface water, and agricultural run-off.
-Coordination with the Regional Board is ongoing and other area stakeholder meetings will be taking place shortly.
+The final SNMP included basin characterization, the identification of salinity/nutrient sources, and identified the need for additional supplemental monitoring of well, surface water, and agricultural run-off.